GaneshWalunjX/stackbridge-devops-dashboard/README.md

 ---

-## Kubernetes Architecture
+## **Kubernetes Architecture**

-Managed deployments, services, ingress routing, and autoscaling using HPA (CPU-based) and VPA (memory-based).
+Kubernetes manages the deployments, services, ingress routing, and autoscaling for the application.
-All manifests stored in the k8s/ directory ensure clean namespace management and modular deployment.
+All manifests are organized in the `k8s/` directory, ensuring clean namespace structure, modular configuration, and reliable production-grade rollout.

 ---

 ## CI/CD Pipeline (Jenkins)